 Blaize Yes, it is really interesting.
 I'm not sure how much the banks will actually embrace this particular recommendation.
 And we'll have to wait and see whether or not the government actually mandates the banks to take up recommendations This or this report.
 But Mu 2.2.
-It's also requiring lenders to provide a standardized discharge authority form to borrowers to complete to allow for appropriate authorized third parties, for example, mortgage brokers to complete the submit the discharge forms on the bars behalf This is really big because every time you try to refinance your mortgage, the bank is going to ask you or please go and download the standard discharge forms from the website.
+It's also requiring lenders to provide a standardised discharge authority form to borrowers to complete to allow for appropriate authorised third parties, for example, mortgage brokers to complete the submit the discharge forms on the bars behalf This is really big because every time you try to refinance your mortgage, the bank is going to ask you or please go and download the standard discharge forms from the website.
 And that is a pretty painful process.

 Blaize Pengilly 04:52